 Ketamine for PTSD

-Ketamine-assisted therapy is emerging as a meaningful option for people who have done the work, who have insight, who understand their trauma on an intellectual level, and who still find themselves stuck in the same patterns, the same reactions, and the same physiological responses.
-This is what we see consistently in our work at Houston Healing Collective — and it’s why ketamine for PTSD, within the right therapeutic framework, can move things that have been stuck for a very long time.
+Ketamine-assisted therapy is emerging as a meaningful option for people who have done the work.
+Who have insight.
+Who understand their trauma on an intellectual level and still find themselves stuck in the same patterns, the same reactions, the same physiological responses.
+This is what we see consistently in our work at Houston Healing Collective.
+It's why ketamine for PTSD, within the right therapeutic framework, can move things that have been stuck for a very long time.

 Why is PTSD so Hard to Treat?